leprodupure/sally/README.md

 5. If the tests pass, mark the set of versions of all the packages as ready to production.

 If the package is _unstable_, it is deployed on a temporary environment linked to the pull request id.

-> [!WARNING]
-> What if the change involves several modules?
-How do we assign them to the same temporary environment?
->
-> It could be necessary to base the creation of the temp environments on the PR id, or to do a static mapping with the
-> branch names.

 If the package is _release candidate_, it is deployed automatically on the staging environment to execute the integration tests.
 If they pass, the package is also deployed on the integration environment for manual testing.